P.16 Chapter Summary

 - Overall Trend:

-- Start by describing the general relationship between variables (e.g., “As concentration increases, reaction rate increases”).
+Start by summarizing the general relationship between the independent and dependent variables.
+Example: “As enzyme concentration increases, the reaction rate increases.” - Gradient Changes:

-- Provide specific x and y values at key points on the graph to support observations.
+Provide specific x and y values from key points on the graph to support your interpretation. - Avoid Time-Based Language:

 - Systematic Errors: